Loss Of Power When Accelerating

 • RPM climbs faster than road speed

-Severity (High): A slipping transmission or clutch can worsen quickly and may leave the vehicle unable to move or merge safely.
+A slipping transmission or clutch can worsen quickly and may leave the vehicle unable to move normally.
+Continued driving can turn a repairable issue into a major failure.

 How to Diagnose the Problem